Is lending to friends or family a good idea?

 Can you afford it?

-This is not simply a case of whether you have the funds in the bank, if you loan the money to a friend or family member there is a good chance you won't get it back for months to come.
+Decide whether you can afford to part with the cash is not simply a case of whether you have the funds in the bank as you will not get the money back for months to come.

-You'll need to ask yourself how you would deal with an unexpected expense.
+Ask yourself how you would deal with an unexpected expense.
 Would you be able to cover it with the money you have left or would you be forced to borrow yourself?

 Additionally if you are working towards a financial goal such as clearing your debts, or saving for a house you should consider how it far it will set you back.